zachflower/flower.codes/http/_drafts/0000-00-00-when-sharing-was-caring.md

 date: 9999-01-01 12:00:00
 ---

-About a year and a half ago, just a few months before the COVID-19 pandemic turned the world upside down, my grandmother passed away.
+About two years ago, just a few months before the COVID-19 pandemic turned the world upside down, my grandmother passed away.

 One of the most kind, caring people you'd ever be likely to meet, my grandma was many things: a wonderful singer, an accomplished baker, a talented artist... she was the type of person who acquired skills like most people acquire debt: unintentionally and with great haste.
 So, when she entered the end-stages of Parkinson's Disease and was denied the activities she so dearly loved by her own failing body, her death came as a bittersweet release.